0xM1cx/Obsidian-Notes/EVSU/1st-Year-2nd-Sem/ETHICS/Unit_1-Revised.md

 ## What is Human act?
 - **Human Act** is an act which proceeds from the *deliberate free will of man*.
 In a wide sense, the term human act means any sort of activity, internal or external, bodily or spiritual performed by a human being.
-- **Acts of man** are those acts than man performs indeliberately  or without the full exercise of free choice.
+- **Acts of man** are those acts that man performs indeliberately  or without the full exercise of free choice.
 Thus, such acts are affected in sleep, in delirium, in the state of unconciousness.

 ### Constituents of Human Acts
 In order that an act be human, it must possess three essential elements: